 After the ceremony, everyone left for the reception.
 That’s when Kayla and Kenneth had their first dance.
 It’s always nice when the bride and groom can have a moment like that on wedding days, with no one around.
 Their song was “Knocks me off my feet” by Stevie Wonder.
 How fitting when you see the way these two look at each other.

-A NYC Bride & Groom in the Theatre District
+Bride & Groom Portraits in the Theatre District of NYC

 As their reception was in Time Square, we took most of their bride and groom photos in the theatre district.
 Not only do I like the design of these old buildings like the Lyceum theatre; but as they’re both Broadway actors, I also liked the fact that it was meaningful to them.
 Kayla plays Nala in the musical the Lion King, so it was only fitting to take a photo in front of the Minskoff theatre too.
 But the most unexpected photo award goes to the one with the famous Naked Cowboy; who really wanted to be seen with the couple haha.